Skip to Content

 At the end of the day, we must move beyond the politics of 100% that leads too many to support or oppose everything one party proposes or opposes.
 For my part, my obligations flow to all those I represent in Hawai‘i of whatever or no party, and to our country and not to any one person, party or group.
 There is a place for partisan debate and disagreement on policy grounds and I vote those on their merits.
 However, we must not allow every issue to descend into a strictly partisan struggle, and my first effort is to consider if there is a way to reach agreement among the various viewpoints.

-I am also a Vice Chair and on the eight-member Executive Council of the U.S. House Problem Solvers Caucus, an official caucus of the House consisting of 63 House Members equally divided between Democrats and Republicans.
+I am also a Vice Chair and on the eight-member Executive Council of the Problem Solvers Caucus, an official caucus of the House consisting of 49 House Members both Democrats and Republicans.
 The Caucus was first formed in 2017 to create a durable bloc that champions ideas that appeal to a broad spectrum of the American people.
 Today it is a group united in the idea that there are commonsense solutions to many of the country’s toughest challenges.